 Stephen joined Watsi on February 2nd, 2016.
-Four years ago, Stephen became the 2148th member to automatically support a new Watsi patient every month.
-Since then, 3,801 more people have become monthly donors!
-Stephen's most recent donation traveled 2,100 miles to support Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.
+Five years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation traveled 2,100 miles to support Lomnyak, a 5-year-old boy from Tanzania, to fund a spina bifida repair surgery.

 Blessed is a 7-year-old boy from Kenya.
 Blessed’s parents are both casual laborers and his mother stopped working so that she could take care of Blessed.
 His father is not able to raise enough as his work is not reliable.
 Blessed underwent an earlier colostomy procedure, in which the end of the colon is brought through an opening in the abdominal wall.
 This surgery is often performed to bypass bowel malformations, but colostomies are usually temporary and may need closure.
 In Blessed's case, his colostomy requires closure in order to restore bowel function and prevent future complications.
 Our medical partner, African Mission Healthcare Foundation, is requesting $681 to cover the cost of a colostomy closure for Blessed.
 The surgery is scheduled to take place on June 12th and, once completed, will hopefully allow him to live more comfortably and confidently.
 Blessed’s mother says, “I just can’t wait to see Blessed treated and playing like other kids.”